queenaccila/midnight-express-creative/Story/Basic-Outline.md

 **Pre-Boss Scene**
 - Mina is following Tux as they're navigating through the large under-train system
-- She couldn't help but notice them passing by a giant room that looked like the main underground workings of the train, and it made her want to go inside, which was away from Tux
+- She couldn't help but notice them passing by a giant room that looked like the main underground workings of the train, and it made her want to go inside, which made her wander away from Tux
 - Tux didn't notice her getting left behind right away, and only noticed when he turned around, expecting her to be near her
 - When Tux sees Mina walking into the giant steam room, he panicked, and rushed after her
 - Mina enters the giant steam room, curious of what she was seeing, and Tux tried to stop her and push her to leave.